MinaProtocol/mina/rfcs/0042-bitswap.md

 There exist some key constraints in choosing a good solution for the Bitswap block db.
 Importantly, the block database needs to support a concurrent readers and a writer at the same time.
 Additionally, the database should be optimized for existence checks and reads, as these are the operations we will perform the most frequently against it.
 Some consistency guarantees (ability to rely on happens-before relation between write and read events) are also required.
 The database would ideally be persisted, so that we can quickly reload the data in the event of node crash (we want to avoid increasing bootstrap time for a node, as that keeps stake offline after crashes).

-Given these constraints, [LMDB](http://www.lmdb.tech/doc/) is a good choice for the Bitswap block cache.
+Given these constraints, [LMDB](http://www.lmdb.tech/doc/) is a good choice for the Bitswap block storage.
 It meets all of the above criteria, including persistence.
-Also it is very light on extra RAM usage, which is useful.
+As a bonus, it's light on extra RAM usage.

 ### Database Schema